 Most members of the CAT-WS are sceptical, if the simplification is actually helpful for a lot of undertakings.
 It would introduce another zoning mechanism that – different from the current CRESTA approach – is no industry standard.
 If the undertaking has no information about the location of risks in the current approach, it is unlikely that the information for the proposed simplification is readily available.

 The simplification would require a dedicated calibration for every single peril/region combination, which would be complicated by the fact that this level of aggregation is not readily available in most models.
-However, we can take advantage of the mixed composition of CAT WS, to obtain a more adequate and simplified formula (based on a smaller number of zones), investing the right time for this approach.
+However, we couls take advantage of the mixed composition of CAT WS, to obtain a more adequate and simplified formula (based on a smaller number of zones), investing the right time for this approach.

 When the approach is used for cases where parts of the portfolio in the region is calculated using the original zones, there is the need for an aggregation mechanism, which in turn requires calibration (or simple sum).